Related Reading

 Many people on chemo feel sick and find it hard to eat during treatment.
 Try these tips:

-• Eat small meals many times a day to keep your strength up.
+• Eat small meals and snacks many times a day to keep your strength up instead of 3 large meals.
 Try to focus on high-protein foods.

 • Choose bland foods with little taste or smell if you're reacting strongly to food.